frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise7.md

     <figure>
       <img src="../images/vertical-rollers/parts-1.webp" style="width:100%">
       <figcaption>1.
 Begin by creating the layout sketch on an offset mate connector 3" above the origin.
-                  We subtract 0.015" from each of the belt c-c's to reduce friction since we are linking multiple belts in series.</figcaption>
+                  We subtract 0.015" from each of the belt c-c's to reduce friction since we are linking multiple belts in series.
+This increases efficiency at the cost of backlash, which doesn't matter for this mechanism</figcaption>
     </figure>
   </div>